 Step by step, Facebook has cut the news from its feeds.
 Yesterday, they confirmed that they will focus on content from friends and family while de-emphasizing news.
 How come?
-Here is the take of someone that has been designing and consulting news sites for the last 10 years.
+A brief history of the odd partnership between Facebook and the news industry and what it means for us.

 As an early startup, we were giving our best building up both our Facebook and Twitter community.
 Things were going well for startups that were willing to share know-how in return for attention.
 At times, we had over 100’000 unique users per day on our site reading about web design and typography—through Twitter and Facebook.
 Then Facebook decided that we needed to pay to reach our hard earned friends and followers.